OpenEx-Platform/docs/docs/usage/injects.md

 ![Creating chains in the timeline](assets/inject-chaining-timeline.gif)

-The links created this way will have a default expectation set to "Execution is Success" and have to be changed using the update form of the injects.
-As you can see, you can also reposition links between injects or just delete them by repositionning them onto nothing.
+The links created in this way will default to an expectation of "Execution is Success" and must be updated using the injects' update form.
+Additionally, you can reposition links between injects or remove them entirely by dragging them to an empty space.